Black Friday Cyber Monday Sale! 40% off!

 Natural Calming Products for Dogs

 You might think that prescription anxiety medication is necessary to treat anxiety.
-But, there are many natural products, supplements, and remedies that can help soothe a scared dog.
+But, there are many natural products, supplements, and remedies that can help soothe a scared dog's mind.

-Here are some beneficial treatments you can give your pup for stress and anxiety without using medication.
+Here are some beneficial treatments you can give your pup to reduce anxiety and stress without using medication.

 Treats with calming ingredients, also known as nutraceuticals, are safe to give your dog to help soothe symptoms of anxiety.
 Common ingredients found in these treats include: